Core Theme 1: Learning Environment

-Objective 2.1: Promote an institutional culture and infrastructure that enhances interprofessional health education.
+Objective 2.1: Promote an institutional culture that enhances interprofessional practice and education (IPE).

 Rationale for Indicators:With professional accrediting bodies in health professions increasing their expectations for interprofessional education as part of discipline-specific learning experiences and the public's expectations for safe and effective care, interprofessional education is an essential direction for OHSU to undertake.
 Several initiatives are well underway to support this initiative across the university.
 Recently, multiple academic calendars were replaced with one.
 The opening of the new Collaborative Life Sciences Building has more dedicated simulation space and interlinked facilities to provide shared locations for multiple disciplines.
 Transportation linking all the campuses, buildings and structures will advance opportunities for collaborative research.

 As Oregon's only academic health center, OHSU has a unique role in the region with substantial clinical and patient resources, a large educational program, and a vigorous research portfolio.